Peter Patton (ice hockey): Administration

 Helping to form the IIHF in 1908, Patton served as the vice-president on three separate occasions between 1910 and 1924 and he was briefly the president of the IIHF in 1914.
 Also in 1914, Patton was the inaugural president of the BIHA, a position he held until 1934 when he was succeeded by Philip Vassar Hunter CBE.

 Legacy

 After retiring from playing, Patton was elected as vice-president to first Streatham and then Wembley Lions in 1934.
 He was president of the short-lived team, Public Schools Ice Hockey Club.

 He presented two trophies in his name – the Patton Cup – one which has been played for since 1927 in the Ice Hockey Varsity Match between the Cambridge and Oxford University Ice Hockey Clubs and the other which was awarded to the winners of the first British Championship from 1930 following the formation of the English League.

 In October 1936 he wrote the book Ice Hockey which chronicled the early years of the sport in Great Britain.

-Patton was inducted to the British Ice Hockey Hall of Fame in 1950 and the IIHF Hall of Fame in 2002.
+Patton was inducted to the British Ice Hockey Hall of Fame in 1950, and into the IIHF Hall of Fame in 2002.

 The Patton Conference in the Elite Ice Hockey League is named in Patton's honour.